marcoverpas/PhD_Lectures_Macerata_2025/README.md

 ## Suggested_readings

-1. *The 'bible' of the theory of the monetary circuit*: Graziani A. [The Monetary Theory of Production](https://www.cambridge.org/core/books/monetary-theory-of-production/A813BE586E79CDF0DE7C3D930DBF632F), Cambridge University Press.
+1. *The cookbook of the monetary circuit theory*: Graziani A. [The Monetary Theory of Production](https://www.cambridge.org/core/books/monetary-theory-of-production/A813BE586E79CDF0DE7C3D930DBF632F), Cambridge University Press.

 1. *The cookbook of SFC economic theory and modelling*: Godley W. and Lavoie M. (2007) [Monetary Economics.
 An Integrated Approach to Credit, Money, Income, Production and Wealth](https://link.springer.com/book/10.1007/978-1-137-08599-3), Palgrave Macmillan, Basingstoke.